+We offer foundation courses and elective specialty courses.
 Most importantly, we also offer three methods courses emphasizing application of computation to numerical, analytical, and experimental techniques.
 In addition, students are required to take two courses outside the department.
 Electrical engineering, computer science, chemistry, and math are popular choices, but there is flexibility to design a degree plan around your career goals.

 Research Is Key

 Getting involved in research right away is a huge advantage.
 It gives you a step up against otherwise similarly prepared third year Ph.D. students in physics and gives you a chance to steer a project, building skills and experiences that are valued in industry.
 Both go beyond what may have been available to you as an undergraduate.

 For more information regarding our graduate program, please contact Prof. Alec Habig, our Director of Graduate Studies.

 While all students participate in faculty-guided research, there are two routes to completing the degree with different levels of research expectations.
 Students elect to satisfy degree requirements with either a thesis-based research component (Plan A) or additional course work and a smaller research project (Plan B).
 Students typically complete the program in two years.
 Several of our faculty may advise Ph.D. students in related programs within the University of Minnesota, particularly the Water Resources Science program and the Physics and Astrophysics programs on the U of M Twin Cities campus.